buddha-dharma/website/user/pages/02.community/sidebarpage.en.md

+---
+title: Open Sangha
+---

 Connect with other practicioners directly.
-Use this discussion to share your experience with fellow open sangha members.
+Use this discussion to share your experience with fellow open sangha members and to connect to groups.

 [Discussion](https://discord.gg/Tyqd22a?classes=btn,btn-primary)